Kotlin/dataframe/docs/StardustDocs/topics/schemas.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Schemas-->

-Kotlin Dataframe library provides typed data access via [generation of extension properties](extensionPropertiesApi.md) for type `DataFrame<T>`, where
+The Kotlin Dataframe library provides typed data access via [generation of extension properties](extensionPropertiesApi.md) for type `DataFrame<T>`, where
 `T` is a marker class that represents `DataSchema` of [`DataFrame`](DataFrame.md).